RicheyJang/server_key_management/README.md

 1. install [libhv](https://github.com/ithewei/libhv)

-2. You can put this repository source code into the `plugins` directory of the MariaDB source code, and `cmake`.
+2. You can put this repository source code into the `plugin` directory of the MariaDB source code, and `cmake`.

-3. Enter `plugins/server_key_management` and `make`, get the dynamic link library file.
+3. Enter `plugin/server_key_management` and `make`, get the dynamic link library file.

 And then, Install it just like Linux.